Regularity of spectral stacks and discreteness of weight-hearts: Weight structures

 Assume that $\sC$ and $\sD$ admit weight structures such that $\pi_0\sE(i_{\sD}X, i_{\sC}Y) = 0$ for any $X \in \sD_{w\le 0}$ and $Y \in \Sigma\sC_{w\ge 0}$.
 Then there exists a unique weight structure on $\sE$ such that all the functors in the diagram are weight-exact.
 Moreover, if $i_{\sD}$ has a right adjoint $R_{\sD}$ and the weight structures on $\sC$ and $\sD$ admit adjacent t-structures, then so does the weight structure on $\sE$. \end{thm}

 The first part of the statement is related to \cite[\S8.2]{BondarkoWeights}.
-Note, however, it's not directly applicable here since the gluing there requires two extra functors and does not require the extra orthogonality condition.
+However, it is not directly applicable here, as the gluing there requires the existence of two extra adjoints while the weight-exactness of all functors is not required.

+To deduce Corollary~\ref{triangular_regular} it suffices to set $\sC = \Mod_R^\perf, \sD = \Mod_S^\perf, \sE = \Mod_T^\perf$ with obvious functors between them.
+Note that the vanishing condition corresponds to connectivity of $M$ while the existence of a right adjoint $R_{\sD}$ translates as perfectness of $M$.

 \ssec{Proof of \thmref{semiorthogonal}} \sssec{Weight structure}

 We set $\sE_{w\ge 0}$ and $\sE_{w\le 0}$ to be the extension-closures of the unions $i_{\sC}\sC_{w\ge 0} \cup i_{\sD}\sD_{w\ge 0}$ and $i_{\sC}\sC_{w\le 0} \cup i_{\sD}\sD_{w\le 0}$, respectively.
 These classes are semi-invariant with respect to translations, and the orthogonality axiom follows from fully faithfulness of $i_{\sC}$ and $i_{\sD}$ and from the extra condition in the statement.
 It suffices to construct a weight decomposition for an object $X \in \sE$.